fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 **Workspace:**
 ![Thumby blockly workspace dark screenshot](../images/editor-messy-blockly-workspace-dark.jpg)

 * Clear the workspace and start fresh.
-You can simply select each blocks, one by one, and press the backspace key, or you can right-click on the workspace background and select *Delete 33 Blocks* (the number might be different:
+You can simply select each blocks, one by one, and press the backspace key, or you can right-click on the workspace background and select *Delete 33 Blocks* (the number might be different):

 ![Thumby blockly delete all screenshot](../images/editor-blockly-delete-all-dark.jpg)